twalker/mocki/readme.md

 an little express server of mock json files for backbone models/collections. it's meant to be mounted by an existing express app.

-mocki serves json files in `test/fixtures/:collection`
+mocki serves json files in `test/fixtures/:collection` by default

 maybe someday mocki will grow up to be a grunt task, or accept handy options like a routes hash, or just provide actions...  or maybe remain a little simple script.